 Cascade Creek has more than 100 acres of old-growth redwoods and numerous stands of large second-growth redwoods.

-Researchers recently studied four of the old-growth trees and dated them between 420 and 528 years old.
+Researchers studied four of the old-growth trees and dated them between 420 and 528 years old.
 They also identified a 100-year-old second-growth tree that has grown remarkably fast—it is now larger than and nearly as tall as the oldest tree studied.

 Pygmy redwoods have been found along the north-south ridgeline down the center of the property where the soil is much more sandy and dry.